What Is Condo In Canada

 • Security: High-rise condos often have security features such as security personnel, key card access, and surveillance systems.

-• Location: Condos are frequently located in desirable urban areas, close to public transportation, shops, and restaurants.
+• Location: Condos are frequently located in desirable urban areas, close to public transportation, shops, and restaurants Still holds up..

 • Low Maintenance: Condo owners are not responsible for exterior maintenance, landscaping, or snow removal.

-• Community: Condo living can foster a sense of community among residents.
+• Community: Condo living can encourage a sense of community among residents That's the part that actually makes a difference..

 Disadvantages of Condo Living in Canada